MANOJPATRA1991/GameZone/README.md

 ### Installation and Test Requirements

+NOTE: 1.
+Download the fullstack-nanodegree-vm from [here](https://github.com/udacity/fullstack-nanodegree-vm) and install the VM before proceeding further.
+      2. Install postgresql.
+For instructions on how to install postgresql look [here](https://github.com/MANOJPATRA1991/Linux-Server-Configuration#install-postgresql).

+ #### Set up the project for testing:

-  1. To run this project in local environment, clone it with `git clone <URL>`.
+  1. To run this project in VM environment, clone it with `git clone <URL>`.

   2. Run your vagrant machine with `vagrant up` and then `vagrant ssh`.